firstdraft/guides/appdev-primer.md

 #### As an admin, I should be able to...

- - Add dishes from the admin dashboard located at `/admin`.
+ - Add dishes from the admin dashboard located at `/admin` (you can sign in to the admin dashboard initially with username `admin@example.com` and password `password`).

 #### As a user, I should be able to...